Getting Cheap Theatre Tickets in London

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 New York City has Broadway, and London has the West End.
-It’s an area of the city where you’ll be able to see top end musicals and plays.
-Unfortunately London can be expensive.
-There are ways to get cheap theatre tickets in London.
+It’s an area of the city where you can see top-rated musicals and plays.
+London can be expensive, but there are a ways to get cheap theatre tickets in London.

 A Tale of Two Trips

 This time I went and saw two shows for a combined total of £30 ($50).
-Here’s what I did different from my previous trip.
+Here’s what I did differently from my previous trip.

 I saw two shows in London.
 First was a play called The Curious Incident of the Dog in the Night-Time.
 It’s based on a book of the same name by Mark Haddon and adapted for the stage by Simon Stephens.
-I also saw the musical Funny Girl.
-It debuted on Broadway in 1964 and later became a movie with Barbra Streisand.
+I also saw a revival of the musical Funny Girl.
+It originally debuted on Broadway in 1964, and later became a movie with Barbra Streisand.

-I’d read The Curious Incident of the Dog in the Night-Time before and was curious to see how it translated as a play.
+I’d read The Curious Incident of the Dog in the Night-Time before and was curious (haha) to see how it translated as a play.
 It was fantastic The way they integrate the set into the show was brilliant.
 The acting was amazing.
-Without spoiling the ending I will say you’ll want to stay after the curtain call.
-The show is running at the Gielgud Theatre.
+Without spoiling the ending, I will say you’ll want to stay after the curtain call.

 Funny Girl was a musical I’d never seen, but I knew songs like “Don’t Rain on My Parade” and “People.”
 It starred Sheridan Smith, who is an English actress.
-I wasn’t familiar with her work, but she was great as was the rest of the cast.
+I wasn’t familiar with her work, but she was great, as was the rest of the cast.
 This is a classic romantic-comedy musical with lots of singing and dancing.
-While it had some serious moments it was a pretty fun musical.
-Funny Girl has a limited engagement at The Savoy Theatre until October 2016.
+While it had some serious moments, it was a pretty fun musical.

 How to Save on Theatre Tickets in London